-When you select Option 2, you may wish to obtain separate liability insurance from a third-party insurance company.
+In receiving our services, by default, you select Option 2.
+You may wish to obtain separate liability insurance from a third-party insurance company.
 Your mover and its agents do not offer insurance coverage.
 If you are interested in obtaining third-party insurance coverage, please consult with your insurance representative.
-If you elect to purchase separate insurance, in the event of a claim, the mover is only liable to you for an amount equal to 60 cents per pound per article, and the balance of your claim may be recoverable (depending on your policy terms) from the insurance company up to the amount of insurance purchased.
+If you elect to purchase separate insurance, in the event of a claim, the mover is only liable to you for an amount equal to $.60 cents per pound per article, and the balance of your claim may be recoverable (depending on your policy terms) from the insurance company up to the amount of insurance purchased.

 If all or a portion of your shipment is placed into storage-in-transit, the valuation amount that you have selected for your shipment will continue to apply while your shipment is in storage-in-transit.
 For Full Value Protection, there is an additional valuation charge for each 30-day period (or portion of such period) that your shipment remains in storage-in-transit.
 After a specified period of time (generally 180 days), your shipment will be converted from a shipment in storage-in-transit to a permanent storage shipment.
 At that time, you will need to make arrangements with the local agent for continued coverage for your shipment.